top of page

 Dementia Research Institute centre at King's

-In April 2022, we joined the Dementia Research Institute at King's College London, where 8 team members are based to bridge our expertise in RNA networks with studies of neurodegenerative mechanisms in IPSC-derived neurons.
+In April 2022, we joined the Dementia Research Institute centre at King's College London, where most team members are based now.
+The centre is part of the Department of Basic and Clinical Neuroscience.

 Francis Crick Institute, London

-A satellite team of 3 people will be based in the Francis Crick Institute until end of 2027 to work on a discovery award funded by Wellcome Trust.
+A joint Blencowe/Ule satellite team is based in the Francis Crick Institute until end of 2027 to work on a discovery award funded by Wellcome Trust.

 Institute of Chemistry, Ljubljana, Slovenia